CopperEgg/apidocs/revealmetrics/samples.md

 ----
 #### Storing a data sample

-To store a data sample, you POST the new value, referencing it using the metric name, metric group and identifier.
+To store a data sample, you POST the new value, referencing it using the metric name, metric group, and identifier.

 #### Required parameters:
 * the METRICGROUP_ID is specified as part of the path
 * an "indentifier" which specifies the specific object of interest (server, probe, derivative)
-* a "timestamp", which is a unix time stamp indicating the time of the data collection
+* a "timestamp", which is a unix timestamp indicating the time of the data collection
 * a "values" hash, containing one or more metrics to store (to the metric group specified by the METRICGROUP_ID).

 #### Optional parameters: